baltermia/shader-sandbox/README.md

 3. [GLFW](https://github.com/glfw/glfw) & [GLAD](https://github.com/dav1dde/glad)
    - `vcpkg install glad glfw3`

 > **Note**:  The dependencies do not need to be installed with `vcpkg`.
 They can also be manually linked in each project.
+Simple vcpkg Starting-Guide: [baltermia/docs/Tools/vcpkg.md](https://github.com/baltermia/docs/blob/main/Tools/VCPKG.md)

 ## Usefule References
 These can help while coding: